Gone Baby Gone: Plot

 Following Nick's funeral, Patrick speaks to police officer Devin, telling him that Remy lied to him about knowing Ray.
 Devin tells him Remy knew about Cheese's stolen money before Cheese did.
 Patrick goads Lionel into meeting him in a bar and pieces together that he and Remy had staged a fake kidnapping to keep the drug money for themselves and to teach Helene a lesson, which Lionel finally admits.

 Remy enters the bar wearing a mask and stages a robbery.
 Patrick realizes it is just a ruse to kill them, so he yells about Remy's involvement in Amanda's kidnapping.
 The bartender shoots Remy, but he flees, pursued by Patrick, and succumbs to his injuries.
 While being questioned, Patrick realizes Doyle's involvement when he is told the police do not use phone transcripts.
 Arriving at Doyle's house, Patrick and Angie find Amanda alive and well.
 He admits his part in the kidnapping and setting up the fake exchange to frame Cheese.
 When Patrick threatens to call the police, Doyle tries to convince him that Amanda would have a better life with him and his wife than with her neglectful mother.

 Patrick discusses the choice with Angie, who says she will hate him if he returns Amanda to her mother, making the case that the girl would grow up much safer and happier if they leave her to be raised by Doyle and his wife.
 However, he makes the call regardless.
 Doyle, his wife, and Lionel are arrested, and Patrick and Angie break up.

 Patrick later visits Helene as she is preparing for a date.
 On discovering she has not arranged for a babysitter, he volunteers.
 After she leaves, Patrick sits down with Amanda and asks about Mirabelle, but is told her name is Anabelle.
-Realizing Helene does not even know the name of her daughter's favorite doll, Patrick is left to wonder whether returning Amanda to her mother was a mistake.
+Patrick sits in silence, and is left with a conflicting thought on whether Amanda could have a good life.